nicohman/raven/README.md

 ## ThemeHub

-Raven supports installing themes from and publishing themes to [ThemeHub](https://demenses.net).
+Raven supports installing themes from and publishing themes to [ThemeHub](https://demenses.net), or your own instance of [ravenserver](https://github.com/nicohman/ravenserver).
 I encourage everyone to share their themes and rices there!

 ## Installation
 All you technically require is [cargo](https://github.com/rust-lang/cargo) to be installed.